LeleVaneck10/python-telegram-bot/README.rst

 ..
-    Make sure to apply any changes to this file to README_RAW.rst as well!
+    Make sure to apply any changes to this file to README_RAW.rst as well!.....

 .. image:: https://raw.githubusercontent.com/python-telegram-bot/logos/master/logo-text/png/ptb-logo-text_768.png
    :align: center